swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

         arguments: [String],
         /// Optional initial working directory of the command.
         workingDirectory: Path? = nil,
-        /// Any custom settings for the process environment.
+        /// Any custom settings for the environment of the subprocess.
         environment: [String: String] = [:],
         /// Input files to the build command.
 Any changes to the input files
         /// cause the command to be rerun.
         inputFiles: [Path] = [],
-        /// Output files that should be processed further.
+        /// Output files that should be processed further, according to the
+        /// rules defined by the build system.
         outputFiles: [Path] = []
     )

     /// Creates a command to run before the build.
 The executable should be a
     /// tool returned by `TargetBuildContext.tool(named:)`, and any paths in
-    /// the arguments list as well as in the input and output lists should be
+    /// the arguments list and the output files directory should be based on
-    /// based on the paths provided in the target build context structure.
+    /// the paths provided in the target build context structure.
     ///
-    /// The build command will run before the build starts, and is allows to
+    /// The build command will run before the build starts, and is allowed to
     /// create an arbitrary set of output files based on the contents of the
     /// inputs.
     ///